fynxiu/dbd/README.md

-# dbdd
+# dbd

-dbdd deduces a final db script from a sequence of scripts for migration.
+dbd deduces a final db script from a sequence of scripts for migration.